ccc-certifier-framework/certifier-framework-for-confidential-computing/vm_model_tools/examples/scenario1/instructions.md

   prepare-test.sh copy-files
       - This performs steps 8 and 9 below.

-If you specify the clean option all old files are deleated
+If you specify the clean option all old files are deleted

 Each of these subcommands is runable from prepare-test.sh, if you include the right arguments.